AgriSnapp/AgriSnapp/USER_GUIDE.md

 > **Current status:** Planned feature.
 Data persistence via `shared_preferences` is implemented; longitudinal tracking UI is in development.

 ### 3. Actionable Recommendations
-Following a disease detection result, the app surfaces contextual recommendations — such as treatment options or preventive measures — based on the identified condition.
+Following a disease detection result, the app surfaces contextual recommendations: such as treatment options or preventive measures, based on the identified condition.

-> **Current status:** Planned feature.
-Recommendation logic is scoped in `ai_insights.dart`.

 ### 4. Community Map
 A shared map screen allows users to view anonymised disease reports from other farmers in their region, enabling early warning of spreading conditions.